This guide goes over the differences between HDR and SDR, what HDR tonemapping is and which Elgato devices have onboard HDR tonemapping.

 Devices without onboard HDR to SDR tonemapping

 These devices can capture an HDR signal but are not able to convert it to SDR.
-Stream Link should be used to convert the HDR video to SDR.
-Click here to learn more about Stream Link.

 - Elgato 4K60 Pro MK.1 (With HDR passthrough)